-Long-term efficacy studies were carried out in non-human primates.
-The study was well powered (particularly for a primate study) and well-designed.
-A total of 13 primates across two cohorts completed the full study (n=7 treated with AXER-204; n=6 treated with vehicle solution), with a randomized treatment design and researchers blinded to treatment group at each stage (including surgeons, animal handlers, behavioural scorers and histologists).
+Long-term efficacy studies were then carried out in non-human primates.
+The study was well powered, particularly for a primate study, and well-designed.
+A total of 13 primates across two cohorts completed the full study (n=7 with AXER-204; n=6 with vehicle), with a randomized treatment design and researchers blinded to treatment group at each stage (including surgeons, animal handlers, behavioural scorers and histologists).
 African green monkeys received a lateral hemisection injury (a complete cut through the right side of the spinal cord) at the cervical (C5/C6) level.
-One month after injury, monkeys were fitted with minipumps (that enable continuous controlled drug infusion), placed under the skin between the monkey’s shoulder blades and connected to a catheter with the tip secured intrathecally at the lumbar spinal level (the typical location for lumbar puncture procedures).
-AXER-204 (or vehicle) was infused into the spinal cord over 4 months, with pumps freshly replaced once a month (Fig. 1A, B).
-To evaluate the effects of AXER-204 on functional outcome, hand usage during feeding and hindlimb function in the open field were evaluated by analysing videotaped observations prior to injury, and at three post-injury timepoints (before treatment, in the 4th month of treatment and one month after treatment cessation; Fig. 1A).
+One month after injury, the monkeys were fitted with minipumps that enable continuous controlled drug infusion, placed under the skin between the monkey’s shoulder blades and connected to a catheter with the tip secured intrathecally at the lumbar spinal level.
+AXER-204 (or vehicle) was infused into the spinal cord over 4 months, with pumps replaced once a month (Fig. 1A, B).
+Hand usage during feeding and hindlimb function in the open field were evaluated by analysing videotaped observations prior to injury, and at three post-injury timepoints (before treatment, in the 4th month of treatment and one month after treatment cessation; Fig. 1A).
 Forelimb preferences were calculated as the number of times animals attempted to use the right hand or both hands to retrieve food from the top of the cages.
 Hindlimb activity was measured by joint movements, weight bearing and digit function observed while grasping cage bars.
-Prior to injury, monkeys equally used both right and left forelimbs for feeding, while injury led to disuse of the affected right forelimb.
+Prior to injury, monkeys used right and left forelimbs equally for feeding, while injury led to disuse of the affected right forelimb.
 Monkeys treated with AXER-204 showed an increase in right forelimb usage and a decline in left-side preference over time.
 Hindlimb function was also significantly improved after AXER-204 treatment, in measures of joint movement, weight bearing and digit usage.
-Note, some additional behavioural time points may have provided a more complete understanding of the time course of recovery.
-For example, determining at what point in the treatment regimen did recovery start to emerge, whether recovery continued improving over the treatment period or whether (and when) it reached a plateau and, importantly, whether recovery was maintained over very long-term chronic post-injury time points.
-Monkeys remained in the study over 7-16 months post-injury, but the last behavioural assessment was carried out at 6 months.
+Note, some additional behavioural time points might have provided a more complete understanding of the time course of recovery.
+For example, determining at what point in the treatment regimen recovery began, whether recovery continued over the treatment period or whether (and when) it reached a plateau and, importantly, whether recovery was maintained over long-term chronic post-injury time points.
+Monkeys remained in the study for up to 16 months post-injury, but the last behavioural assessment was carried out at 6 months.
 Some information on skill and dexterity while handling, holding and grasping food, in addition to hand use preference, would also have been informative.
-The staircase pellet retrieval task may have provided this information, since it requires skilled hand use and fine digit dexterity to accurately grasp and retrieve pellets.
-However, due to limited assessments in only a subset of primates from one cohort, these parameters were not evaluated.
-Nevertheless, the observed recovery was impressive, and it is important to note that recovery was observed a full month after cessation of drug treatment.
-This indicates that long-term neural re-wiring may have occurred and also highlights the relevance of this therapy for treating chronic spinal cord injury.
+The staircase pellet retrieval task might have provided this information, since it requires skilled hand use and fine digit dexterity to accurately grasp and retrieve pellets.
+However, only a subset of primates from one cohort completed this test and these parameters were not evaluated.
+Nevertheless, the observed recovery was impressive, and the fact that it was still evident a full month after cessation of drug treatment suggests that long-term neural re-wiring may have occurred and highlights the relevance of this approach for treating chronic spinal cord injury.